Online Academic Partnerships – Nursing RN to BS Program Information

 Your enrollment for financial aid purposes is based on the total number of credit hours for which you are registered in all five-week sessions during the semester/term.

-Federal Pell Grant awards will be based on your enrollment as of the first day of each five week class in the semester/term and will be adjusted for subsequent increases or decreases in enrollment on the first day each subsequent five week class.
+Federal Pell Grant awards will be based on your enrollment as of the first day of each five week class in the semester/term and will be adjusted for subsequent increases or decreases in enrollment on the first day of each subsequent five week class.

 Stafford Loans will be adjusted for changes in enrollment.
 If you fall below 6 credit hours your eligibility may change.
 If refunds have been issued, you may have to return funds to the university.
-Contact Michelle Short in the Office of Financial Aid and Student Accounts if you are considering withdrawing from any classes to discuss how doing so might affect your financial aid eligibility.
+Contact Michelle Short in the Office of Financial Aid if you are considering withdrawing from any classes to discuss how doing so might affect your financial aid eligibility.